 Vision Statement

-Welcome to my website!
-My name is Genesis, and I am a doctoral candidate studying Mechanical Engineering and Materials Science at Duke University.
-My research focuses on energy storage, optics, and thermodynamics.
-My desire is to become a professor and continue my work investigating battery electrodes and nanofabrication methods.
+Welcome!
+As a doctoral graduate from Duke University, I studied mechanical engineering and materials science.
+I developed a passion for energy storage, optics, and thermodynamics.
+My desire is to continue my research in nanofabrication, thermoregulation, and battery manufacturing.
 As a first-generation Latina, I also aim to be a role model for underrepresented students in the physical sciences by fostering mentorship and academic resource initiatives.

 Current Research